-Once the head and both shoulders are out, have mom keep pushing until the baby is delivered (this is usually the easiest part).
+- Once the head and both shoulders are out, have the mom keep pushing until the baby is delivered (this is usually the easiest part).

-5. Make sure baby is breathing and warm.
-The best place for baby is skin-to-skin on mom’s chest.
+5. Make sure the baby is breathing and warm.
+The best place for a baby is skin-to-skin on mom’s chest.
 This helps stabilize the baby’s breathing and heart rate.

 Dry baby off with a towel, then wrap him in a new dry towel (if skin-to-skin, place this over mom and baby with nothing between the baby and mom’s skin).

-If baby is not spontaneously crying, flick the bottom of his feet or rub his spine up and down to stimulate a cry.
+If the baby is not spontaneously crying, flick the bottom of his feet or rub his spine up and down to simulate a cry.

-7. Encourage baby to latch on and breastfeed.
-This actually can help the uterus contract, which keeps mom from losing too much blood and also helps the placenta to deliver.
-And the closeness between mom and baby helps the baby transition, while providing mom a wonderful distraction from all the chaos!
+7. Encourage the baby to latch on and breastfeed.
+This actually can help the uterus contract, which keeps the mom from losing too much blood and also helps the placenta to deliver.
+And the closeness between mom and baby helps the baby transition while providing mom a wonderful distraction from all the chaos!

 Powered by Bundoo®